 Albert was four years old, living with his father Samuel, a bricklayer, mother Ada née Scrimshaw and sister Florrie 8 on Bailey Lane, Radcliffe on Trent.

 Age fourteen at school.
 The family was living on Bingham Road, Radcliffe on Trent.
 Father Samuel a bricklayer.
 Albert at school and Florrie lace finisher

 Service Number: 53288, previously 3617

 Military Unit: A Coy, 41st Bn, Machine Gun Corps, 14th Division.
 Formerly 2nd/7th Battalion, The Sherwood Foresters

 Theatre of War: France and Flanders, date of entry 18.9.16.

-Military records state he was a territorial attestation
+Military records state his was a territorial attestation

 Attested: Nottingham 14.12.1914